 Therefore it will always be better, when possible, to use an experimental design.

 2. Quasi-experimental design

-Because participants will not be chosen at random and the control group is optional, a quasi-experimental design may suffer from:
+Because participants will not be assigned at random and the control group is optional, a quasi-experimental design may suffer from:

 - Confounding: As the initial characteristics of the participants may provide an alternative explanation of the outcome.

 - Bias: These are alternative explanations of the outcome such as: natural progression, outside events, differential selection of participants, etc.